 - Residencies if they are paid directly to you by the Arts Council for the purposes of producing a qualifying work.

 Residencies that relate to teaching art or similar practices are not exempt.

 What if I’m on a PAYE income and selling art?

-Well, your PAYE income is subject Income Tax, USC and PRSI, which are all deducted automatically by your employer.
+In this case, your PAYE income is subject Income Tax, USC and PRSI, which are all deducted automatically by your employer.
 As an artist however, you are self-employed if you’re making money from your art.
-In this case you must declare any income you’ve made from your art.
+It's your responsibility to declare any income you’ve earned from your art.

 This means registering as self-assessed with Revenue and declaring your earnings.
 If you are working your PAYE job but you’re working as an artist in your free time, you can file your taxes under the PAYE tax assessment system, as long as you earn less than €5,000 net (that is after expenses but we’ll get to that in just a sec).
 In this case, you must submit a tax return Form 12.

 In the scenario that you’re earning over €5,000 in non-PAYE net income a year, you must file your self-assessed taxes by submitting a Form 11.